T-Darjus/movie-server/README.md

 Backend server for authorization/authentication and database.

-Server is for movie-web repo.
+Server is for "movie-web" repo.

 Built with: React, NestJS, TypeScript.